ESO Dragonknight Tank Build, ESO Dragonknight Tank Skill Bars

 ~40,000 Health

-Improves survival, makes mechanics more forgiving and prevents deaths during unblocked damage.
+Improves survival makes mechanics more forgiving and prevents deaths during unblocked damage also buffs Max Health scaling skills.

-Aim for around 40k Health when fully buffed.
+Aim for 40k+ Health when fully buffed.
 You can run lower Health in easier content, but for Veteran DLC and Hardmode content, higher Health provides far more breathing room and reduces the risk of sudden deaths.

 ~20,000 Stamina